Euthanasia and the Bible

 God gives life purpose and meaning till the point of death.
 Even pain has a purpose in our lives “…but we glory in tribulations also: knowing that tribulation worketh patience” (Romans 5:3).
 Christians are called to submit to suffering to fulfill God’s redemptive plans in their lives (1 Peter 2:20-25; 3:8-18; 4:12-19).

 So, those that suffer should not resort to euthanasia to end their suffering but rather ask for power to endure till the end.
-And the Lord promised, “God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it” (1 Corinthians 10:13).
+And God’s Word say that, “God is faithful, who will not suffer you to be tempted above that ye are able; but will with the temptation also make a way to escape, that ye may be able to bear it” (1 Corinthians 10:13).

 In His service,